Arxivar/SamplePlugins/LinkWorkflowV2/MongoPlugin/README.md

 _Note: Instructions for plugin creation can be found at [generator-arxivar-plugin](https://github.com/Arxivar/PluginGenerator/blob/master/README.md)._

 ## Plugin specification

 This Mongo Query plugin allows you to perform queries on a Mongo Database.

-Once you've added the plugin to your installation, you WON'T NEED to configure it.

 ## License